 Mathematics is a compulsory course in Stages 4 and 5.
-Years 7 to 10 follow the NSW syllabus for the Australian curriculum which emphasises the development of knowledge, skills and understanding through the study of four strands: Working Mathematically, Number and Algebra, Measurement and Geometry, and Statistics and Probability.
-The majority of students in Years 7 and 8 will achieve the Stage 4 outcomes by the end of Year 8.
+Years 7 to 10 follow the NSW syllabus for the Australian curriculum which emphasises the development of knowledge, skills and understanding through the study of

+- Number and Algebra,

+- Measurement and Space, and

+- Statistics and Probability.